Quickstart

 having achieved aHealthy

-is now qualified, which designates it as eligible for promotion to the nextStage
+, which designates it as eligible for promotion to the nextStage

 Behind the Scenes